forkcms/documentation/module guide/modeling_your_module.md

 The action- & widget-files are controllers that will handle and manipulate the data, but do not contain any visual representation.
 For every action that has a visual representation we need to create a template.

-As you might have already noticed, all the actions except the ThisIsAwesome action have a template-file (.tpl).
+As you might have already noticed, all the actions except the ThisIsAwesome action have a template-file (.html.twig).
 They can all be found in the Layout/Templates folder, except the template for the RecentPosts widget.
 This can be found in the Layout/Widgets folder.

 Templates files are regular .html-files but contain placeholders for the data the actionfiles will fetch from the database.
 More about these templates we'll see in Chapter 9: Templates.

 When browsing (e.g. to http://myforksite.local/en/mini-blog/detail/fork-cms-ftw) the same routing conventions will be used to select the correct template.
-The template should therefor always have the same name as the action/widget file, followed by ".tpl"
+The template should therefor always have the same name as the action/widget file, followed by ".html.twig"
 If for any reason, you need to use a template that does not follow these naming conventions, it is possible to override this behaviour in the called-upon action/widget.

 ## Config